-In order for Engagement Cloud to send push messages via Apple or Google you must first push enable your app, which is usually done by your mobile development team in the app admin portals for Google and Apple.
+In order for Dotdigital to send push messages through Apple or Google you must first push enable your app, which is usually done by your mobile development team in the app admin portals for Google and Apple.

 We strongly recommend having your mobile development team assist your with this configuration.

-- Collect the necessary push tokens from the users device to allow pushes to be sent
+- Collect the necessary push tokens from the users device to allow pushes to be sent.

-To complete this step select the links below for the technologies used to build your app:
+To complete this step, select the links below for the technologies used to build your app:

 Supported iOS and Android versions